Nalianar/multiple_databases_in_one_project/README.md

 # Get users from multiple databases

 This is the test task for getting all the users from multiple databases.
-Currentlu working only with MySQL and PostgreSQL databases.
+Currently working only with MySQL and PostgreSQL databases.
 You can provide your database connection and table structure using ```application.yaml```.

 ### ```application.yaml``` structure: